ibm-cloud-docs/monitoring/getting-started.md

 The service UI opens.

-To provision an instance of Sysdig through the CLI, see [Provisioning Sysdig through the {{site.data.keyword.cloud_notm}} CLI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision_cli).
+To provision an instance through the CLI, see [Provisioning Sysdig through the {{site.data.keyword.cloud_notm}} CLI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision_cli).
 {: tip}

 ## Step 3.
 Configure platform metrics
 {: #getting-started-step3}

 Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
-You must configure a Sysdig instance in a region to monitor these metrics.
+You must configure a monitoring in a region to monitor these metrics.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).

 To see the list of enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).